devendranaga/linux-systems-programming-with-c/loops_and_conditional_statements.md

 The conditionals statements are very important in the coding.

 There are cases where the `switch` statement is not always `if .. else if`.
-Consider the following example from the stackoverflow website here: [http://programmers.stackexchange.com/questions/162574/why-do-we-have-to-use-break-in-switch](stackoverflow)
+Consider the following example from the stackoverflow website [here](http://programmers.stackexchange.com/questions/162574/why-do-we-have-to-use-break-in-switch)

 There comes a situation where you need to loop until some condition is evaluated to true.
 You can do with the `while` and `for` statements.
 There is also `do .. while` statement.
 We will see about these below.